julo15/unix-config/display/README.md

 ## Generating new override files

 See the Basic guide below on instructions on using `patch-edid.rb`.
 In this repo, `patch-edid-ex.rb` is an improvement for the scenario where the display has a single extension block.

+## Instructions (if you have never done this before)

+1. Follow [comsysto display override tool](https://comsysto.github.io/Display-Override-PropertyList-File-Parser-and-Generator-with-HiDPI-Support-For-Scaled-Resolutions/) for everything **BUT** step 4!
+2. Instead of that step 4, follow the instructions at the top of this page (involving restarting in recovery mode) to copy your override file into `/System/Library/Displays/Contents/Resources/Overrides`.
+3. Proceed to step 5 in comsysto's guide.

 ## Resources